ferram4/Kerbal-Joint-Reinforcement/README.md

 ***********************
 ****** CHANGELOG ******
 ***********************
+v3.0.1
+	BugFixes
+	--Fix some issues involving multipart joints
+	--More null checking for situations that shouldn't happen, but might

 v3.0
 	Features
 	--MultiPart joints: weak, but stiff connections along a stack that will add even more stiffness without making the connection cheatingly strong